 Get the rundown of the PTE Listening section and check out PTE Listening Test: Tips for a PTE 90!

-Good luck, and remember that perfect practise makes perfect.
-I hope I’ll see you in the next webinar!
+Good luck, and remember that perfect practice makes perfect.
+I hope I’ll see you at the next webinar!

 Written by: David Williamson